 Overview

 The Open Horizons Open Call #2 is a funding opportunity under the Horizon Europe program, specifically targeting women-led, early-stage digital and deep-tech startups in Europe.
 The call aims to identify and select promising startups and provide them with a tailored open innovation program to upscale their capabilities and access investment and growth opportunities.
 The project acronym is Open Horizons, and the full name of the EU-funded project is "A programme to open the access to women-led digital & deep tech startups to new opportunities under the umbrella of corporations in Europe".
-The grant agreement number is 101193231, and the topic is HORIZON-EIE-2024-CONNECT-01-02 - Startup Europe.
+The grant agreement number is 101193231, and the topic is HORIZON-EIE - Startup Europe.

 The opening date for submissions is 20 November 2025, and the deadline for submissions is 29 January 2026 at 17:00 (Brussels time).
 The deadline model is single-stage.
 The total funding available for this call is 440,000.00 €.
 The expected duration of participation is not specified.